webmasterdevlin/spring-boot-superheroes/STEP_BY_STEP_DEVELOPMENT.md

 - send PUT http://localhost:8080/api/v1/anti-heroes/{:id}
 - full crud should be working
 - https://www.mockaroo.com to generate SQL queries

-## Unit and Integration Tests
-- setup application.properties for the unit and integration tests inside the src/test/resources folder
-- add javafaker in the pom.xml
-- start writing tests for services and for controllers

 ## Heroku
 - create a GitHub account